andrew/ultimate-awesome/README.md

 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-assistivetech](https://github.com/openassistive/awesome-assistivetech) - A curated list of 😎 awesome assistive-technology frameworks to help you develop your AT tool/system.
 - [awesome-october-cms](https://github.com/prismify/awesome-october-cms) - A curated list of awesome things related to OctoberCMS.
-- [awesome-q](https://github.com/qbists/awesome-q) - A collection of useful or interesting q libraries, curated by experienced developers.
 - [awesome-oauth-oidc](https://github.com/shyuan/awesome-oauth-oidc) - Collect documentation related to OAuth 2.0 and OpenID Connect.
 - [awesome-image-captioning](https://github.com/SjokerLily/awesome-image-captioning) - A paper list of image captioning.
 - [awesome-umcs](https://github.com/s-tyda/awesome-umcs) - A curated list of awesome Maria Curie-Sklodowska University links and resources.